Ahmadboxx/Programming-with-javaScript/README.md

 # Programming-with-javaScript

+JavaScript is a high level, interpreted, programming language used to make web pages more interactive.

+Have you ever thought that your website is missing something?
+Maybe it’s not engaging enough or it’s not as creative as you want it to be.
+JavaScript is that missing piece which can be used to enhance web pages, applications, etc to provide a more user-friendly experience.

+JavaScript is the language of the web, it is used to make the web look alive by adding motion to it.
+To be more precise, it’s a programming language that let’s you implement complex and beautiful things/design on web pages.
+When you notice a web page doing more than just sit there and gawk at you, you can bet that the web page is using JavaScript.

 A script is a series of instructions that the computer can follow in order to achieve a goal.
 Each time the script runs, it might only use a subset of all the instructions.
 Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task prggrammatically.